Documents tarnish Montenegro's EU bid

 It faced UN sanctions and turned to large scale smuggling of American cigarettes into Europe.
 They were distributed by Italian mafia, which is why the Italians launched their investigation.
 It found that Montenegro earned hundreds of millions of dollars a year from the trade.

 After the break-up of Yugoslavia, Prime Minister Djukanovic became an ally of the West.
 In 2006, the United Nations recognised Montenegro as an independent state and the prime minister embarked on a series of privatisations.
-One of these was the sale of a small state-owned bank in which the Djukanovic family bought a controlling stake.'Serious concern'
+One of these was the sale of a small state-owned bank in which the Djukanovic family bought a controlling stake.

 In 2009, Price Waterhouse Coopers were contracted to audit Prva Bank.
 The draft report was never published but the BBC has seen the document.
 It looked at the biggest loans and found that most were made to groups linked to the Djukanovics, and people linked to them.